capactio/capact/docs/runner.md

 The runner must read input file from the `RUNNER_INPUT_PATH` location.

 To simplify the development process, we provide Manager, which handles reading the data from disk.
 All available data is passed for each method execution.

+## Development

+Read this section to learn how to develop a new runner.

 ###  Add a runner implementation